-- Total operating revenues increased in fiscal year 2021-2022 by .33%.
-In part, this remains the long-term effect of the pandemic on our ability to hold events, and ongoing challenges nationally in individual giving.
-Revenue growth would have been negative if not for the CPB American Rescue Act funding, which was recognized this year as revenue when received instead of when expended.
-This shift meant that we recognized \$149,399 in revenue without any related expenditures. - State support increased by 14.09% in fiscal year 2021-2022 when compared to fiscal year 2020-2021. - Underwriting is beginning to recover nationally, and we are seeing this trend locally.
-This is also in part due to our ability to retain key staff in our underwriting area who have long-term relationships with business owners in our region. - Operating expenses decreased in fiscal year 2021-2022 by 19.58% compared to fiscal year 2020-2021.
-Overall operating expenses decreased, especially in Programming & Production and Fundraising & Development due to staffing changes, reduced positions, and open positions.
+- Total operating revenues decreased in fiscal year 2022-2023 by 11.5%.
+This reflects one-time funds received in the previous Fiscal Year from the CPB American Rescue Plan Act Stabilization Funds for WBST.
+In addition, WBST experienced what is common nationally with public media in an off-election year cycle, where we did see a loss of membership revenues. - State support increased by 1.0% in fiscal year 2022-2023 when compared to fiscal year 2021-2022. - Underwriting revenue decreased by 11.7% in fiscal year 2022-2023 compared to fiscal year 2021-2022.
+Underwriting is beginning to recover nationally, and we are seeing this trend locally.
+This is also in part due to our ability to retain key staff in our underwriting area who have long-term relationships with business owners in our region. - Operating expenses decreased in fiscal year 2022-2023 by 2.2% compared to fiscal year 2021-2022.
+Overall operating expenses decreased due to staffing changes, reduced positions, and open positions.
 Some of the reductions will be permanent due to staffing restructuring.